runmad/RMSwipeTableViewCell/README.md

 // notifies the delegate when the cell has reset itself back to its starting state.
 This is useful for doing further animation or updates on the cell after the reset animation has completed
 -(void)swipeTableViewCellDidResetState:(RMSwipeTableViewCell*)swipeTableViewCell fromPoint:(CGPoint)point animation:(RMSwipeTableViewCellAnimationType)animation velocity:(CGPoint)velocity;

+// Defaults to YES (the backView is recreated everytime the state is about to reset) -(BOOL)swipeTableViewCellShouldCleanupBackView:(RMSwipeTableViewCell*)swipeTableViewCell;
 ```

 ##Credit